davedawkins/Sutil/README.md

 Of course, you can mutate the model directly in the event handlers, but if you like the organization that Elmish/MVU brings, this is still an option.

-A few bugs still with glitches in the transitions, and data propagation between derived stores.
-Fixing those next.

 Main app that sets up the application main view including the Todos comnponent